BruhLemma-Yadecha/rocketmancer-web/README.md

 # rocketmancer-web
-A web port of Rocketmancer, a multi-stage rocket optimizer.
+A web port of [rocketmancer](https://github.com/BruhLemma-Yadecha/rocketmancer), a multi-stage rocket optimizer.